-ECOS Paints generously provided the paint as well as consult for the type of paint to use for this project.
+ECOS Paints generously provided the paint as well as consulted for the type of paint to use for this project.
 All opinions are our own.

 In our backyard, we have a little barn- a shed of sorts.
 We keep our gardening tools in there, and our lawn mower.
 If you have read our recent blog on our cat colony project, you also know that we have little safe spaces in there, where the cats can get away from the cold as winter nears.
 Needless to say, it isn’t anything special, but we do love and appreciate it.